A GUIDE: ONE DAY IN BRISTOL

 - Climb up to Redcliff Hill for great views of the city and to admire a row of beautiful pastel homes

-I only had a day in Bristol, but I’d love to return someday to see and do more than we had time for.
+I only had one day in Bristol, but I’d love to return someday to see and do more than we had time for.
 If you’ve been to Bristol, what would you recommend to visitors as a must see or do?